Advisors - May 10, 2022

 Below are some fundamental metrics for the Vanguard Total Bond Market ETF (BND).
 As you can see, the different yield metrics can vary significantly; you can use multiple yield metrics to evaluate bond funds, but it is important to understand their differences.

-A couple more key metrics to keep in mind:
+A couple of other key metrics to consider:

 Average Credit Score: the weighted average credit rating of all underlying bonds in the fund.
 The closer to “AAA”, the better.
 Credit ratings below BBB- mean the average bond is below investment grade (also known as “junk” or “high yield”).
 With an average credit score of “A”, the Vanguard Total Bond Market ETF (BND) is considered high quality.